Skip to main content

 Benefits of Oregano for Fungal Diseases

-Oregano is an old home remedy against nail fungus and the yeast Candida, which can settle on our mucous membranes, in the genital area, in the mouth or throat and in the intestines.
+Oregano is an old home remedy against nail fungus and the yeast candida, which can settle on our mucous membranes in our genital area, mouth, throat and intestines.

-The contained thymol has a strong anti-fungal effect.
-The ingredient carvacrol also has an anti-fungal effect.
-Unlike conventional antifungals, oregano oil fights the yeast Candida without making it immune to the active ingredients.
-Thus, the high effectiveness is maintained during prolonged use.
+The thymol in oregano has a strong anti-fungal effect, as does the ingredient carvacrol.
+Unlike conventional antifungals, oregano oil fights off candida without the yeast becoming immune to the active ingredients.
+Thus, the oil remains highly effective even with prolonged use.

-You can use the essential oil both externally and internally for fungal diseases.
+You can use the essential oil both externally and internally to treat fungal diseases.

 Is Oregano Good for You?